Power to gather

 The daffodil spends the fall and winter strengthening its roots, resulting in showy blooms when March arrives.
 It grows in clusters, and spreads across wide areas in dazzling displays that inspired the famous Wordsworth poem.
 The daffodil’s exquisite shape seems to suggest openness and readiness; if it’s possible for a flower to seem friendly, this one does.

-Tell us about what blossoms you love best.
+Tell us about the blossoms you love best.
 Take a few minutes to do an online image search, and marvel at the wonderful photographs that are freely available to cheer us when this year’s flowers have mostly faded.
 Have you ever gathered wisdom from a flower?
 If so, feel free to share it with us here.
 It’s one of the happiest topics I know!